nyatla-ai/GaluchatMcp/README.md

 ### `POST /tools/summarize_stays`
 Generate stay segments from timestamped position samples.
-The server resolves each position to a region code and groups consecutive samples that share the same code, returning stay periods with their codes and durations.
+The server resolves each position to a region code and groups consecutive samples that share the same code, returning stay periods with their codes, addresses, and durations.

 Request body:
 ```json